Refactoring

 What is Refactoring?

-Refactoring is the process of restructuring existing computer code without changing its external behavior.
+Refactoring is the process of restructuring existing computer code without changing its external behavior (Fowler, 2018).
 It aims to improve the nonfunctional attributes of the software.
 Refactoring is crucial because it helps maintain code quality, making it easier to understand, maintain, and extend.

 Why to refactor?

-Refactoring shold be focused on the economics of software development, we refactor because we want to make the next thing in the software to be cheaper to implement than it is today.
-(Beck, 2023), highlights that “What makes sense for us to do as programmers may go contrary to the nature of money.
+Refactoring should be focused on the economics of software development.
+We refactor because we want to make the next thing in the software cheaper to implement than it is today.
+(Beck, 2023) highlights that “What makes sense for us to do as programmers may go contrary to the nature of money.
 When geeky imperatives clash with money imperatives, money wins.
-Eventually.”.
-In that sense, finding the balance between monetary reasons and long term sustainability is a forces game.
+Eventually.”
+In that sense, finding the balance between monetary reasons and long-term sustainability is a balancing act.

 The cost associated from unit testing

-In discussions of costs in regards to refactoring, the idea of costs in unit test also come into play as they act as a safety net for enabling refactoring.
-(Ellims et al., 2006) work points to a miss understanding of the costs associated with unit testing.
+In discussions of costs regarding refactoring, the idea of costs in unit testing also come into play as they act as a safety net for enabling refactoring.
+(Ellims et al., 2006) work points to a misunderstanding of the costs associated with unit testing.
 The paper argues that the benefits of unit testing are often underestimated.

-Despite the monetary game, refactoring is not just about making code look nice; it is about improving the structure to reduce complexity, enhance readability, and make it easier to maintain.
+Despite the monetary game, refactoring is not just about making code look nice.
+It is about improving the structure to reduce complexity, enhance readability, and make it easier to maintain.
 It should be an integral part of the development process, not a separate project.
 Refactoring is a continuous process that should be done regularly.
-According to (Fritzsch, 2024) around 70% of software developers spent time on the maintenance of existing systems.
-(Hermans, 2021) argues that developers spend more time reading and understanding code in comparison to writing it.
+According to (Fritzsch, 2024), around 70% of software developers spend time on the maintenance of existing systems.
+(Hermans, 2021) argues that developers spend more time reading and understanding code compared to writing it.

-The implications of refactoring often, adds to the reduced costs of future changes, as the code becomes easier to understand and modify.
-Modifying code is the core of evolving business requirements and software should enable that dynamics not preventing that, doing so, might give back in terms of reduced costs in the future.
+The implications of refactoring often add to the reduced costs of future changes, as the code becomes easier to understand and modify.
+Modifying code is the core of evolving business requirements, and software should enable that dynamic, not prevent it.
+Doing so might pay back in terms of reduced costs in the future.

 Common Misconceptions